*Online Edition: Church members, check your e-mail and/or a printed copy for the complete newsletter.

 GIRL SCOUT COOKIES

 It’s almost Girl Scout Cookie Time!
-Kendall, Makayla, and Emma will start taking pre-orders for cookies on December 26.
-The cookies will arrive in Enterprise on January 9.
+Kendall, Makayla, and Emma will start taking pre-orders for cookies on December 27.
+The cookies will arrive in Enterprise in mid-January.
+Although Makayla is living Florida she has stayed registered as a Girl Scout in Alabama.
 All three girls are working together to share sales, so an order placed with any one of them will benefit all three.
 Thank you to Green Hill for your continued support of our Girl Scouts!

 ADVENT AND EPIPHANY